-1. Children (Observing -building relationships, embracing diversity in children's needs)

-Placement Supervisor comments: for example, comment on how was this demonstrated, what skills were utilised, needs mentoring, guidance or extra support in this area?
+Name of ECEC setting: Name of Placement Mentor: Age Range of Children: Age Range of Children: Date/ time of supervision visit: Placement criteria assessed during this visit (1, 2, 3) 1.
+Children (Observing -building relationships, embracing diversity in children's needs) Novice/ needs support Developing Proficient Accomplishing Placement Supervisor comments: for example, comment on how was this demonstrated, what skills were utilised, needs mentoring, guidance or extra support in this area?
 Identify and name good practice, Areas of excellence/ areas of improvement.
 Did the student request support or guidance in this area?
-What ny will be put in place to su purces, Any other informatio upport students learning in this area?
-Provide links to n staff (building relations hips with staff, receiving and contributing to the setting).
-Novice/ needs support Developing Proficient Accomplishing Troncient Accomplishing Placement Supervisor comments:
+What additional supports, if any will be put in place to support students learning in this area?
+Provide links to readings/ additional resources, Any other information.
+2. Collaborating with staff (building relationships with staff, receiving and contributing to the setting). the setting). the setting).
+Novice/ needs support Developing Proficient Accomplishing the setting).
+Novice/ needs support Developing Proficient Accomplishing the setting).
+Novice/ needs support Developing Proficient Accomplishing the setting).
+Novice/ needs support Developing Proficient Accomplishing the setting).
+Novice/ needs support Developing Proficient Accomplishing